Are you suffering from feelings of being held down at night?

 It’s good to be skeptical when looking for sleep paralysis advice.

-In Sleep Paralysis: A Dreamer’s Guide, I review and explain all the latest scientific theories about sleep paralysis and its terrifying nightmare visions.
+In Sleep Paralysis, I review and explain all the latest scientific theories about sleep paralysis and its terrifying nightmare visions.

-This ebook will not only help you understand how these terrifying visions form, but it gives concrete practices of how to cope with and transform sleep paralysis into remarkable journeys of the mind and spirit.
+You will not only understand how these terrifying visions form, but learn how to apply concrete practices to cope with and transform sleep paralysis into remarkable journeys of the mind and spirit.

 You will also learn how to: